Problems in the bedroom can be overwhelming

 Some people have had negative or traumatic sexual experiences in the past that are difficult to overcome.
 Previous sexual trauma can make sexual encounters very distressing.
 Someone who has experienced sex as a painful, negative or damaging experience in the past may have trouble accepting that sex can be a healthy, enjoyable part of life.

 And we can’t ignore religion and its role in how we view sex.
 Some religions teach that certain experiences of sex are good while other forms of sex are very bad.
 This can be confusing to some people as they come to understand their own sexual desires.
 Religious influences can have a devastating effect on how we regard our own sexuality.
+Most religions do not take into account the complex nature of normal human desire.

 Whatever the reasons (and there are many), sex has become a complex and complicated issue.
 Since the twentieth century, we have given sex a great deal of importance in society.
 Messages are often mixed: sex is sometimes seen as taboo while all around us most advertising, film and social media are heavily sexualised.
 People with sexual issues often have much anxiety about their sexual problems and this anxiety usually makes the sexual issues worse.